Bubblipathic/FamilyVault/README.md

 **Application for Safe and Secure Electronic Storage of Important Documents**

-FamilyVault simplifies accessing vital personal documents during emergencies.
-Securely store essential records digitally for quick access, ensuring convenience when physical copies are misplaced.
-Our user-friendly platform streamlines the process, offering a reliable and efficient means for families to manage and retrieve important documents in times of urgent need.
+FamilyVault is a simple **locally stored** application for securely managing family documents.
+It lets families create a vault, add members, and upload files for quick offline access in times of need.

 ---